ConnorWiseman/taka/README.md

 # taka
-A lightweight Socket.IO chat application.
+A lightweight Socket.IO chat application designed to be embedded into web pages.